 Even if your condensate line is blocked, fixing the problem is easy.
 All you need are a few extra minutes, a little elbow grease, and some distilled vinegar.

-- Check and clean AC drain lines once a month to keep your condensate line free of algae buildup.
+Check and clean the AC drain line once a month to keep your condensate line free of algae buildup.

-If you want to clean AC drain lines efficiently and without having to call a local HVAC contractor, vinegar is definitely the way to go.
+If you want a clean AC drain line without having to call a local HVAC contractor, vinegar is definitely the way to go.
 It might take some time depending on the severity of the clog but it is a technique that works.